quicwg/base-drafts/draft-ietf-quic-http.md

 the request stream.
 Clients MUST NOT discard complete responses as a result of having their request terminated abruptly, though clients can always discard responses at their discretion for other reasons.
-If the server sends a partial or complete response but does not abort reading, clients SHOULD continue sending the body of the request and close the stream normally.
+If the server sends a partial or complete response but does not abort reading the request, clients SHOULD continue sending the body of the request and close the stream normally.

 ### Field Formatting and Compression {#header-formatting}